 The importance of the hazard presented by turbine exhaust plumes was highlighted by the issue of Sikorsky Safety Advisory SSA-S92-10-002 in April 2010.
-The turbine exhaust stacks on the Ninian Southern platform have been re-routed as a result, and a new project to implement the turbine exhaust plume visualisation system researched and reported in CAA Paper 2007/02 is being worked up for implementation on the Ninian Central.
+The turbine exhaust stacks on the Ninian Southern platform have been re-routed as a result.
 CFD studies have been performed in Norway to identify the location of turbine plumes as a function of wind speed/direction and turbine load which has been extended to cover all Norwegian installations.
 This work has been discussed at the HCA Helideck Steering Committee and a response submitted regarding concerns over the treatment of rate of change of temperature in exhaust plumes.
 Norway remains committed to its approach, but it was agreed by the HCA Helideck Steering Committee that it will not be adopted in the UK sector.